Discover The Burren and Connemara: Two of Ireland’s Most Stunning Regions

 - Personal Equipment

-Today’s walking route is a superb section of the trail that takes you through the hinterland of Ballynahown and onto the plateau of the Burren.
-You will traverse under Slieve Elva, the highest mountain in the area and if you are feeling energetic, a short diversion will take you to the summit (344m).
+Today’s walking route is a superb section of the trail, taking you through the hinterland of Ballynahown and onto the plateau of the Burren.
+You will traverse beneath Slieve Elva, the highest mountain in the area, and if you are feeling energetic, a short diversion will bring you to its summit (344m).

 Distance: 22.5 km / 14.5 miles, Ascent: 852 m / 2556 ft, Approximate walking time: 6 / 7 hours